 Current membership in the K-State Alumni Association grants alumni borrowing privileges from K-State Libraries.
-Register at Library Help on the 2nd floor of Hale Library by presenting your membership card.
-Residents of the state of Kansas who are not members of the K-State Alumni Association can register for a community patron card at the same location by presenting current identification.
-The community patron card carries a yearly fee of $10 and allows the user to borrow materials from any campus library.
+Register at Hale Library's Help Desk (2nd floor) by presenting your membership card.
+Residents of the state of Kansas who are not members of the K-State Alumni Association can register for a community patron library account at the same location by presenting current identification.
+This account allows the user to borrow materials from any campus library.

 Patron registration and circulation records are exempt from the Open Records Law (K.S.A.
 45-221 (23)).
 All outside inquiries regarding access to patron records will be referred to the Office of the University Attorney.
 Records will only be released upon receipt of a valid court order or subpoena authorized under federal, state, or local law.